awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-instance-type-requirements.md

 To update these values when creating your Auto Scaling group in the Amazon EC2 Auto Scaling console, on the **Choose instance launch options** page, choose the desired price protection attribute from the **Additional instance attributes** drop\-down list, and then type or choose a value for the attribute in the text box\.
 You can also update these values at any time by editing the Auto Scaling group from the console or passing the relevant parameters using the AWS CLI or an SDK\.

+**Note**
+If you set **Desired capacity type** to **vCPUs** or **Memory GiB**, the price protection threshold is applied based on the per vCPU or per memory price instead of the per instance price\.

 ## Prerequisites<a name="use-attribute-based-instance-type-selection-prerequisites"></a>

-Complete the following requirements before using attribute\-based instance type selection:
-+ Create a launch template that includes the parameters required to launch an EC2 instance, such as the Amazon Machine Image \(AMI\) and security groups\.
+Create a launch template that includes the parameters required to launch an EC2 instance, such as the Amazon Machine Image \(AMI\) and security groups\.
 For more information, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.

-+ Ensure that you have IAM permissions to create an Auto Scaling group using a launch template\.
+Verify that you have the permissions required to use a launch template\.
+Your `ec2:RunInstances` permissions are checked when use a launch template\.
+Your `iam:PassRole` permissions are also checked if the launch template specifies an IAM role\.
 For more information, see [Launch template support](ec2-auto-scaling-launch-template-permissions.md)\.

 ## Use attribute\-based instance type selection<a name="use-attribute-based-instance-type-selection"></a>

 Complete the following steps to create an Auto Scaling group that uses attribute\-based instance type selection\.

+Before you begin, confirm that you have created a launch template, as described in [Prerequisites](#use-attribute-based-instance-type-selection-prerequisites)\.

+Verify that the launch template doesn't already request Spot Instances\.

 **To create an Auto Scaling group using attribute\-based instance type selection \(console\)**

 1. Open the Amazon EC2 Auto Scaling console at [https://console\.aws\.amazon\.com/ec2autoscaling/](https://console.aws.amazon.com/ec2autoscaling/)\.

-1. On the navigation bar at the top of the screen, choose the same Region that you used when you created the launch template\.
+1. On the navigation bar at the top of the screen, choose the same AWS Region that you used when you created the launch template\.

 1. Choose **Create an Auto Scaling group**\.